 Tusekile Kibonde, Chair of the Working Group

 The initial team includes representatives from ATI, BECI, ECGC Zimbabwe, ECIC SA, ICIEC, MIGA, together with BU Secretariat and Management Committee representative

-The agenda of webinars and content of articles are driven by Member interest and market development.
+The agenda of webinars and content of articles were driven by Member interest and market development.
 The first webinar focused on financing SMEs.
 The WG contributed to addressing ECA project finance in Africa.
 The second, two part webinar, focused on sovereign debt restructuring in post- pandemic landscape and future sustainable investments in Sub-Saharan Africa.
-Themes of focus will vary and will be driven by both African Members’ interests, as well as the Africa-related interests of non-African institutions.
+Themes of focus varied and was driven by both African Members’ interests, as well as the Africa-related interests of non-African institutions.